Deductible expenses for self-employed workers in Spain

 ⚠️ Important: without a complete invoice you will never be able to deduct VAT, even if the expense is real.

-Are there deductible expenses without invoice?
+Are there deductible expenses without an invoice?

-- Self-employed quota (Social Security)
+- Self-employed contributions (Social Security)

-- Professional colleges
+- Professional associations

 - Insurance

-Main deductible expenses of a self-employed person
+Main deductible expenses for a self-employed individual

-Self-employed quota
+Self-employed contributions

-- 100% deductible in personal income tax
+- 100% deductible in IRPF

 Office or workplace

-Material and technology
+Equipment and technology

 - Computers, printers